 Does Belgian health insurance cover ophthalmology/optometry?

-A visit to the ophthalmologist is covered by all Belgian health insurance providers.
+A visit to the ophthalmologist and other vision care are covered by all health insurance providers in Belgium.
 Make sure your doctor has signed a contract with your insurance company – this means that he has a rate set by the health insurance – since the rate would be higher if they didn’t.
 You can find a list of these eye specialists on your health insurance company’s website.
 Make sure to look for geconventioneerde oogartsen, which identifies the doctors who have signed the agreements.

 Since optometry is not a recognized profession in Belgium, you will not be reimbursed for your visit.
 It is one reason most people choose to go to the ophthalmologist in the first place.

 Your health insurance may partially reimburse you for your glasses and/or lenses.
 It depends on several factors, including age, the severity of the condition, and the kind of lenses.
 Usually, the more expensive the lenses, the more you get reimbursed.

 If your primary care physician refers you to a specialist, the health insurance company will refund a larger amount.
 You do need to have a Global Medical Record (globaal medisch dossier), an electronic file of all your medical data which your physician can easily open for you.
 A Global Medical Record is easily shared with all your practitioners and contains all kinds of information, among them your vaccinations, use of medicines, allergies and so on.